 Further, EIOPA issues guidelines and recommendations, which, upon translation into Swedish, have the same status as the Swedish FSA's general guidelines.
-In other words, they must be followed but firms can determine the manner in which they meet the requirements on a "comply or explain" basis.
+In other words, they must be followed but firms can determine the way they meet the requirements on a "comply or explain" basis.
 In addition, Insurance Sweden issues recommendations to its members.